-On October 16, 2003, Fannie Mae issued a press release relating to the Company's earnings for the third quarter of fiscal year 2003.
-A copy of the press release is attached as Exhibit 99.1 to this Report, and is incorporated herein by reference.
+On October 16, 2003, Fannie Mae issued a press release relating to the company's earnings for the third quarter of fiscal year 2003.
+A copy of the press release was attached as Exhibit 99.1 to the Original Report.